casualcore/casual-quarkus/example/soak-testing.md

 QUARKUS_PROFILE=reverse,two CASUAL_CALLER_CONFIG_FILE=$(pwd)/config/caller-config.json CASUAL_CONFIG_FILE=$(pwd)/config/casual-config-node-two-reverse.json CASUAL_FIELD_TABLE=$(pwd)/config/casual-fields.json java -jar node-app/build/node-app-1.0.0-runner.jar &> logs/node2.log
 ```

-The front application runs exactly as before, then run the soak test as before.
+Run the front application as before, then start the soak test script.

 ### Chaos testing with reverse outbound

-While the soak test is running:
+While the soak test is running, test the following failure scenarios:

-- kill one of the node applications - the db application loses its reverse inbound connections towards it and
-  reconnects with backoff once the node is back, the front fails over to the other node in the meantime.
+* **Terminate a node application:** The database application loses its reverse inbound connection to that node and reconnects using exponential backoff once the node restarts.
+The front application fails over to the surviving node in the meantime.
-- kill the db application - the reverse pools in both nodes empty out and calls fail as when casual is down,
-  they are refilled when the db application is restarted and reconnects.
+* **Terminate the database application:** The reverse pools in both nodes empty out.
+Calls fail gracefully as during a Casual outage, and the pools automatically refill when the database application restarts and reconnects.
-- bring the system down gracefully, in order: front, nodes, db.
+* **Orderly system shutdown:** Terminate the processes gracefully in the following sequence: front application, node applications, and database application.

-After each scenario, check the logs for errors and verify that there are zero indoubt transactions in the
+After each scenario, check the logs for errors and verify that there are zero in-doubt transactions in the database application:
-db application:
 ```sh
 find ObjectStore -type f 2>/dev/null
 ```
-The command must return nothing - anything else means a transaction was left in doubt.
+The command must return no files.
+Any returned file indicates an unresolved in-doubt transaction.